 Implementation of Bill 1230

 However great and exciting these new public consumption laws may seem, they are not reality just yet.
+You should not smoke weed in public just yet, unless you want to run afoul of the law.
 Communities and local governments will have to opt in to the new law to even receive the public consumption license.
 Then, the local businesses will have to apply themselves for the right to allow public consumption.
 This is further complicated by the fact that local governments will have the right to tweak the laws within their city or township so that only certain types of consumption are allowed.

 The new law will take effect starting at the beginning of 2020, but the bill will allow for local governments to vote on social consumption businesses well before then.
 Many businesses in the cannabis industry will markedly benefit from the passage of Bill 1230, as less restrictive public consumption laws point towards wider acceptance, and thus, more demand and sales.
 It will also allow a much greater variety of establishments to start investing in the cannabis industry, namely those that do not necessarily sell cannabis but can allow consumption such as lounges, hotels, restaurants, and music venues.

 While the path to people casually enjoying a joint in fully public spaces is likely far off in the future, the signs are encouraging.
 Maybe eventually we will all be able to enjoy a joint in public.
 Legalizing certain forms of public consumption is a major step in the fight for widespread cannabis acceptance.
 However, it is also important to respect those that do not wish to partake, just as we do with those who do not enjoy cigarette smoke or other potentially disturbing behaviors.
 There is a fine balance where everyone can be happy and safe, and those who wish can enjoy cannabis in a more public setting.